kei03kei-aiAthsany/Athsany-decision-brain/docs/decision-loop.md

 Athsany:

 - Tracks each loop as its own thread
-- Links them through shared events, shared risks, and shared strategies
+- Links them through shared information, shared risks, and shared strategies
 - Gives you one **decision brain** view on top of all of them

 This is how Athsany scales from one desk to a whole institution, or from one system to a whole city.